streamthoughts/kafka-connect-file-pulse/site/content/en/docs/Developer Guide/filters.md

 }
 ```

-Finally the `AppendFilter` can also accept an substitution expression for the property field.
+Finally, the `AppendFilter` can also accept a substitution expression for the property field.
 This allows to dynamically determine the name of the field to be added.

 The following examples show how to use a property expression to get the named of the field from a